 Riverlawn Elementary School is located in the eastern corner of Pulaski County.
 The students of Riverlawn Elementary School are residents of rural Pulaski County which has a population of about 35,000.
 Riverlawn Elementary School serves communities located on the border of Radford City, Montgomery County, and the New River.
-The student population is as follows: 74% White/not of Hispanic origin, 6% Black/not of Hispanic origin, 7% Hispanic/Latino, 3% Asian/Pacific Islander, and 10% Other.

-The enrollment of Riverlawn Elementary School is presently 382.
+The student population is as follows: 76% White, 6% Black/AfricanAmerican, 8% Hispanic/Latino, 2% Asian, and 8% two or more race categories.
+The enrollment is presently 372 students.